Manor of Clifton

 The Manor of Clifton was a historic manor situated near the City of Nottingham, England.
 The manor house, known as Clifton Hall is situated on the right bank of the River Trent in the village of Clifton, Nottinghamshire,. about 3 1/2 miles south-west of the historic centre of the City of Nottingham, now partly the campus of Nottingham Trent University and partly a large council estate of modern housing.

 The Hall is a 13946 sqft Grade I listed building, and is situated within the Clifton Village Conservation Area.
 Clifton Hall was remodelled in the late 18th century in Georgian style.
 The manor was held by the de Clifton (later Clifton) family from the late 13th century to the mid-20th century.

-In 2008 Clifton Hall rose to national prominence when it was reported in tabloid newspapers that its millionaire owner, Anwar Rashid, and his family had left the South Wing of the house and stopped paying the mortgage because they believed it was haunted.
-It was repossessed by the bank and is currently for sale at £2.7m.

 History

 Domesday Book

 The manor of Clifton was noted in the Domesday Book of 1086.
 Clifton Hall is on top of a cliff on the edge of the village of Clifton, overlooking the River Trent, probably because the site was easily defensible.
 Clifton Hall was originally a fortified tower house, designed for defence as well as habitation.